-As a first approximation, you may assume that both sensors are at the same temperature and have perfect absorption and emission.
+As a first approximation, you may assume that both sensors are at the same temperature and have perfect absorption and emission of radiative heat fluxes.
 This approach leads to moderate-accuracy results.
 These may be sufficient for the average user.